ZaynabMohammed/CI-CD-Project/Jenkins/README.md

 ### Step 2
 - Check that `Deployment` and `service` are running inside EC2_instance

    1. SSH into EC2-Instance using below command.

    ```bash
     $ ssh -i EC2_key.pm ubuntu@EC2_Public_IPv4_address
    ```
-   2. Switch user to jenkins, so that you can deal with cluster
+   2. Switch user to jenkins, so that you can deal with cluster.

    ```bash
     $ sudo su - jenkins
    ```
-   3. Using `kubectl` to get `Pods`, `Deployment`, `replicaset`  and `service`
+   3. Using `kubectl` to get `Pods`, `Deployment`, `replicaset`  and `service`.

    ```bash
     $ kubectl get all
     NAME                                    READY   STATUS    RESTARTS   AGE